-Output indicators Expected 2021 target 2021 result Reasons for variance from planned target (if any) Expected final target 3.1 Number of innovative solutions that were tested (disaggregated by % successful-unsuccessful) 3 3 9 3.2: Number of integrated policy solutions that have been implemented with the national partners in lead 3 3 9

-List the policies:

-- Federal Care Map (ECLAC/UNDP/MMGyD). - SINTYS Indicators System (ECLAC/UNDP/CNCPS). - Survey for the application of the RENECEPI database in 8 municipalities (UNDP/Ministry of Social Development/ National Secretariat for Children, Adolescence and Family).
-Design and implementation of the register system of early childhood centres in the Province of Entre Rios (RUCEDIER) compatible, with RENECEPI. - Systematization and pilot test of the approach model for attention to situations of sexual abuse and forced pregnancy of girls and adolescents under 15 years of age. - Parenting Community: mediated training actions and creation of exchange networks for early chidlhood (Chief of Cabinet National Secretariat for Children, Adolescence and Family) - Design of materials for the implementation of training paths for care service workers, with skills certification. - Design and implementation of an information and training strategy for the prevention of occupational and psychosocial risks that affect early childhood care workers as a result of COVID-19 - Distribution of equipment to strengthen early childhood care and educational centres.

-Support to produce quantitative and qualitative academic studies on the impact of the pandemic on early childhood, available for the decision-making by the different state agencies.
+Output indicators Expected final target Final Result Reasons for variance from planned target (if any) 3.1 Number of innovative solutions that were tested (disaggregated by % successful-unsuccessful) 9 9 3.2: Number of integrated policy solutions that have been implemented with the national partners in lead 9 9 List the policies: Federal Care Map (ECLAC/UNDP/MMGyD).
+SINTYS Indicators System (ECLAC/UNDP/CNCPS).
+Survey for the application of the RENECEPI databases Secretariat for Children, Adolescence and Family).
+It the Province of Entre Rios (RUCEDIER) compatible Systematization and pilot test of the approach more adolescents under 15 years of age.
+Parenting Community: mediated training actions and patients of the approach more adolescents and the secretariat for Children and pilot test of the approach more adolescents under 15 years of age. ase in 8 municipalities Design and implement e, with RENECEPI. del for attention to situ and creation of exchang ation of the register uations of sexual abu system of early childhood centres in use and forced pregnancy of girls and National Secretariat for Children, Adolescence and Design of materials for the implementation of trair certification. ,, vice workers, with th ne possibility to access skills Design and implementation of an information and affect early childhood care workers as a result of C COVID-19 upational and psychosocial risks that Distribution of equipment to strengthen early child Support to produce quantitative and qualitative academic stud decision-making by the different state agencies. y childhood, available for the

+&lt;sup>17Scale=geographical expansion: local solutions adopted at the regional and national level or a national solution adopted in one or more countries.

-Did your Joint Programme contribute to strengthening of national capacities to implement integrated, c cross-sectoral SDG accelerators in 2020-2021?
+Did your Joint Programme contribute to strengthening of national capacities to implement integrated, cross-sectoral SDG accelerators?

-∑ Yes

-□ No
+⊠ Yes □ No